 - An accident or fire at home

-- The child’s parents have experienced a sudden illness or passed away
+- The child’s parent or guardian has experienced a sudden illness or passed away

 In these emergency situations, foster parents provide vulnerable children with somewhere safe to stay and comfort them during these times of uncertainty and distress.

 Emergency fostering placements may be required at any time of the day or night.
-We provide a 24-hour placement service to local authorities, so we’re able to support children in these emergency situations.
+We provide a 24-hour placement service to local authorities, so we’re able to support children and young people in these emergency situations.